Lesterpaintstheworld/terminal-velocity/mathweb/flask/demande.md

-# Objective for Production Agent
+# Objective for Specification Agent

 ## Action Statement
-Develop a comprehensive backstory for Isabella Torres, focusing on her motivations, challenges, and relationships with other key characters, to enhance narrative depth and character engagement.
+Develop a detailed economic framework section for the character Cipher, focusing on decentralized resource allocation, secure communication protocols, and distributed governance mechanisms.
+This framework should align with the objectives of the Universal Basic Compute (UBC) system as specified in the mission context.

 ## Action Statement
 Develop a comprehensive character profile for Isabella Torres, focusing on her political expertise, motivations, and internal conflicts, to enhance the narrative depth of the Terminal Velocity project.

 ## Source Files
-- Analyze the file `demande.md`
+- **File to Analyze**: `demande.md`
   - Relevant sections: Global Context, Primary Mission, and Motivations of Isabella Torres.
 - Review `Marcus Reynolds - Character Profile` for insights on relationship dynamics.

 ## Target Changes
-- Modify `demande.md` to include:
+- **Files to Modify**: `demande.md`
-  - A detailed backstory for Isabella Torres that highlights her motivations for advocating for economic stability in the face of AI advancements.
-  - Clarify her internal conflicts and external challenges, particularly her interactions with Marcus Reynolds and Sarah Chen.
-- Update `production_agent` documentation to reflect the new character development guidelines.
+- **Nature of Expected Changes**:
+  - Add a new subsection under Cipher’s character profile that outlines the economic principles he aims to implement.
+  - Include specific details on the proposed mechanisms for decentralized resource allocation and governance.
+- **Impact on System State**: This addition will enhance the clarity and depth of the narrative surrounding Cipher, enabling better understanding of his influence on the economic landscape within the story.

 ## Target Changes
 - **File to Modify**: `demande.md`